 2. Social workers are in it for the outcome, not the income

-Being a social worker is not going to make you financially rich, which is why many professionals are drawn to the field because they are passionate about helping others and doing meaningful work.
+Being a social worker is not going to make you financially rich.
+Many professionals are drawn to the field because they are passionate about helping others and doing meaningful work.
 That said, social workers deserve competitive compensation packages for the valuable contributions they make.
 At KVC, we continually look for ways to increase pay, benefits, training and support to attract and retain the very best social workers.

 3. Social workers do NOT remove children from their homes

 In the U.S., child welfare services are provided or managed by the government agency in each state.
-These agencies investigate reports of child abuse and neglect, and they work closely with the court system to decide whether or not to remove a child from his or her home.
-While social workers do provide their professional perspective on whether a child is safe in his or her home, ultimately a judge decides whether the child needs out-of-home care.
-Social workers then provide services to the family in order to resolve conflicts or disruptions and teach healthy skills so that children can safely return home.
+These agencies investigate reports of abuse and neglect, and work closely with the court system to decide whether or not to remove a child from their home.
+While social workers do provide their professional perspective, ultimately a judge decides whether the child needs out-of-home care.
+Social workers then provide services to the family in order to resolve conflicts or disruptions and teach healthy skills so children can safely return home.

 4. Social workers contribute at all levels of society

 Social work is a broad, diverse field where the work extends across many settings.
-Social workers work with individuals, families, schools, universities, nonprofit agencies, corporations, hospitals and government agencies.
-They are also active in national, state and local politics advocating for legislation and policies that improve the quality of life for vulnerable children and adults.
+These professionals work with individuals, families, schools, universities, nonprofit agencies, corporations, hospitals and government agencies.
+They are also active in politics at all levels.
+Social workers advocate for legislation and policies that improve the quality of life for children and adults.

 5. Social workers provide a majority of America’s mental health services

-There is no typical day for a social worker and most of their time is spent out in the community rather than in an office.
-Their schedule often consists of attending court hearings, meeting with clients in their homes, supervising visits, completing training or advocating for their clients’ needs.
+There is no typical day for a social worker.
+Social work professionals spend most of their time out in the community rather than in an office.
+Their schedule often consists of attending court hearings, meeting with clients, supervising visits, completing training and advocating for their clients’ needs.